MillieKS/CV/README.md

 #### Fast Learner with Exceptional Time Management Skills and Proficiency in Project Management

 I've consistently demonstrated my capacity to grasp new concepts rapidly, efficiently manage my time, and excel in project management.
-These skills were particularly evident during my tenure at LVHTC and Makers Academy, where I balanced coaching responsibilities, coding bootcamp assignments, and collaborative projects seamlessly.
+These skills were particularly evident during my time at LVHTC and Makers Academy, where I balanced coaching responsibilities, coding bootcamp assignments, and collaborative projects seamlessly.
 My ability to meet deadlines and adapt to changing project requirements ensured successful outcomes and fostered a dynamic work environment.

 #### Highly Analytical Thinker and Innovative Problem Solver